 This udon bowl came with mochi, green onion, and some other item that I still have been unable to identify – initially, I thought it was dehydrated meat but the texture didn’t match up to that plus it lacked any meat-like flavor.
 Much like a lot of the other noodles, the broth was good but lacked flavor.
 Had the broth been stronger I would have enjoyed it more.
 I don’t know if the mochi was supposed to soften or not, but it was surprisingly hard after everything had cooked – to the point that it was almost impossible to eat.

 This was the one I was looking forward to the most.
 I absolutely love yakisoba, so of course, I couldn’t wait to try it.
-Ironically, I saved it to the end so I finish on a high note.
+Ironically, I saved it to the end so I could finish on a high note.
 Imagine my surprise when I opened up the package and it was plain old ramen noodles!
 What the heck!
 Soba noodles have a very distinct color, flavor, and texture and I can assure you that what I got was not soba.
 The soba dappe included in this box had soba noodles in it, so I don’t understand why this one didn’t have them.

 Ignoring the noodle disappointment, the sauce itself was okay.
 It vaguely reminded me of teriyaki sauce but if you left out 90% of the actual flavor.